rideconnection/clearinghouse/README.md

     GRANT ALL ON geometry_columns TO PUBLIC;
     GRANT ALL ON geography_columns TO PUBLIC;
     GRANT ALL ON spatial_ref_sys TO PUBLIC;
+    -- You may need these to avoid persmissions problems with test suites ALTER TABLE geometry_columns OWNER TO clearinghouse;
+    ALTER TABLE spatial_ref_sys OWNER TO clearinghouse;

     CREATE EXTENSION fuzzystrmatch;
     CREATE EXTENSION hstore;